mohhas1000/BlockbusterPOS/README.md

 ## Features
 * **Rental Management:** Support for handling rentals of DVDs and Blu-rays, with pricing rules tailored to customer membership status.
 * **Cost Calculation:** Automatically calculates total rental prices, including discounts and special pricing for club members.
+Extension methods are used for calculations to keep the code organized and reusable.
 * **Controller-Service-Repository Pattern:** Ensures separation of concerns, making the system more maintainable and scalable.
+The Controller handles HTTP requests, the Service layer contains business logic, and the Repository manages data access.
+* **Configuration Management:** Uses IOptions<T> to read configuration values from appsettings.json, allowing for flexible and centralized configuration management.
 * **Customer Interaction:** Optionally allows input of customer data and rental details to calculate the price dynamically.
 * **Ambition Levels:** Supports both basic and advanced levels of functionality based on user input.
 * **Testing & Reliability:** The project includes integration tests to validate system functionality and ensure reliability.